 In the summer of 2022 Avant-pop composer and performer Rosie Tee performed a special live session in Sandfields Pumping Station in Lichfield – one of the Black Country’s most important buildings of industrial heritage.

-Rosie was formerly a member of Wildfire Folk, a hugely successful outreach project formed by Lichfield Arts as a Youth Ensemble to play music as it should be played – with enthusiasm, energy and style.
-Created as part of the Lichfield Arts Folk Arts project, Wildfire started off as a one off workshop and was so immensely popular that it quickly developed into a band in its own right with regular rehearsals and performances all over the country.
+Rosie was formerly a member of Wildfire Folk, a hugely successful outreach project formed by Lichfield Arts as a Youth Ensemble to play music it should be played – with enthusiasm, energy and style!
+Wildfire started as a one off workshop and was so immensely popular that it quickly developed into a band in its own right for many years.

 Now an exciting and successful artist in her own right, Lichfield Arts were delighted to promote the concert showcasing such an exciting young artist in this unique industrial setting.

 Amongst the peeling walls, towering ceilings and old machinery of the 1800’s waterworks, Rosie produced an intoxicating live show that amplifies the dexterity of her quartet line-up.
 The concert was recorded by Rosie’s team to produce a stunning video of session.

 Through the enveloping natural reverb of Sandfields Pumping Station, The Waterworks Session from Rosie Tee is a spellbinding example of old and new converging to create something joyous.
 The session premiered on YouTube and can be enjoyed via the link below.

 Lichfield Lighthouse Company